Second Aliyah

-Palestine on the other hand offered very limited economic incentives for new immigrants.
-Palestine was not a place for poor immigrants to come and better their economic situation because there was very little industry.
+The Palestine region on the other hand offered very limited economic incentives for new immigrants, because there was very little industry in the region.
 Thus, the majority of the Jewish immigrants found a livelihood through working the land.
 Many of the European Jewish immigrants during the late 19th-early 20th century period gave up after a few months and went back to their country of origin, often suffering from hunger and disease.
-David Ben Gurion estimated that 90% of the Second Aliyah “despaired of the country and left”.
+David Ben-Gurion estimated that 90% of the Second Aliyah “despaired of the country and left”.

 Settlement

-Many of the Second Aliyah immigrants were idealists, inspired by the revolutionary ideals then sweeping the Russian Empire who sought to create a communal agricultural settlement system in Palestine; others were evading conscription into the Tzarist Russian army.
-In 1906 there were 13 Jewish agricultural settlements all owned or administered by the Jewish Colonisation Association and funded by Baron Edmond de Rothschild.
-In 1907 it is estimated there were 550 active pioneers The first kibbutz, Degania, was founded in 1909.
+Many of the Second Aliyah immigrants were idealists inspired by the revolutionary ideals then sweeping the Russian Empire and sought to establish agricultural settlements; others were evading conscription into the Tzarist Russian army.
+In 1906 there were 13 Jewish agricultural settlements established with financial support from the Jewish Colonisation Association, a philanthropic organization founded by Baron Maurice de Hirsch in 1891.
+In 1907 it is estimated there were 550 active pioneers.
+The first kibbutz, Degania, was founded in 1909.

 Most of those arriving were married, many with children; 40% were women.
 Few had any resources and many remained destitute.

-Some of the immigrants, such as Akiva Aryeh Weiss, who preferred to settle in the new district created Ahuzat Bayit near Jaffa, which was later renamed as Tel Aviv.
+Some of the immigrants, such as Akiva Aryeh Weiss, who preferred to settle in the new district created Ahuzat Bayit near Jaffa, which was later re named as Tel Aviv.
 In 1914 it had a Jewish population of 2,000.

+As opposed to the first Aliyah where almost all Jews were agricultural workers, many Jews found jobs as silversmiths, constructions workers and other professions.